cloudfoundry/credhub/docs/credential-types.md

 CredHub has introduced credential types to make generation and management of multi-part credentials easier.
 For example, a TLS certificate contains 3 parts - root CA, certificate and private key.
 If these were stored as separate objects, the association between them may not be clear.

+Credentials have a maximum size of 64 KB.

 CredHub supports the following credential types:

 * **Value** - This type holds a single string value.
 It is meant for arbitrary configurations and other non-generated or validated strings.